Terragrunt allows you to use built-in functions anywhere in terragrunt.hcl

 The resulting key

-will be prod/mysql/terraform.tfstate
+will be prod/mysql/tofu.tfstate

 for the prod mysql

-module and stage/mysql/terraform.tfstate
+module and stage/mysql/tofu.tfstate

 for the stage mysql